Devin Booker scores 30 points, Suns beat Rockets 124-109 - WHIZ News

 Landry Shamet rattled home a 3-pointer to give the Suns a 90-86 advantage going into the fourth.
 The Suns (5-1) stayed in control from there, with Johnson and Mikal Bridges each hitting 3-pointers to push the advantage to 117-102.

+The Rockets had some self-inflicted problems, including two technicals early in the fourth quarter that helped swing the momentum back toward the Suns.
+Kevin Porter Jr. and Garrison Mathews were both called for technicals after an altercation with Suns guard Damion Lee.

+“Some of our late-game execution can get a little better,” Rockets coach Stephen Silas said.
+“The possession where we fouled on the inbound then we got two technicals, it was like a three-point possession just for nothing.
+Our poise in those moments especially in the fourth quarter is important as well.

-Booker shot 14 of 24 from the field on his 26th birthday, while fellow All-Star Chris Paul added a season-high 15 assists.
-The Suns have beaten the Rockets nine straight times dating back to 2019 and they won their 54th straight game when holding an opponent under 110 points.
+Booker did the bulk of the scoring while fellow All-Star Chris Paul added a season-high 15 assists.
+The Suns have beaten the Rockets nine straight times dating to 2019 and they won their 54th straight game when holding an opponent under 110 points.

 Kevin Porter Jr. led the Rockets with 26 points.
 Alperen Sengun added 16 points and nine rebounds.